 The Real Estate Lead Cost of Twitter Ads?

-In this article, I already analyzed Twitter quite a lot in terms of marketing performance for the real estate industry.
+In this article, I already analyzed Twitter quite a lot regarding marketing performance for the real estate industry.

-The overall conversion rate here is 0.9%, and you pay on average $0.38 per click for Twitter ads (source).
+On average, you pay $0.38 per click for Twitter ads (source).

 The Real Estate Lead Cost of Bing Ads

-The average cost per click is $2.88, and the average conversion rate is 5.13% for the real estate industry (source).
+The average cost per click is $2.88, the average conversion rate is 5.13%, and the average cost per lead is $29.40 for the real estate industry (source).

 The Real Estate Lead Cost of Push Notifications

-For the lead costs of push notifications, I had my reservations in my article about prospecting rates since my calculation resulted in a cost per lead of ridiculously low $0.70.
+I had reservations about the lead costs of push notifications in my article about prospecting rates since my calculation resulted in a cost per lead of a ridiculously low $0.70.